microsoft/industry/telco/solutions/observability/readme.md

 - Internet connections typically don't provide predictable bandwidth or latency.
 - Traffic over the internet can be succeptible to malicious attacks unless traffic is secured for example with a strong encryption algoritm.
 - Many Azure storage services offer the possibility to lock down access to specific public IP addresses.
-- A service or application would required in the on-premises network to be able to push the data to the Azure Storage service.
+- A service or application would be required in the on-premises network to be able to push the data to the Azure Storage service (for example, using the [AzCopy](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-v10?toc=/azure/storage/blobs/toc.json) tool).

 #### Design recommendations

-- Use an internet-based connection for data ingestion scenarios for scenarios such as:
+- Use an internet-based connection for data ingestion into an Azure storage service for scenarios such as:
   - Small environments with small amounts of data.
   - Devolpment and testing environments.
   - There are no requirements or regulations in your organization, industry or region to transmit corporate data over a public internet connection.
   - It is allowed in your organization to access an Azure storage service over its public endpoint.
 - Always use strong encryption and secure protocols when transmitting data over the internet.
+- Ensure your Azure storage services are configured to only accept connections using secure connections and  protocols using strong encryption.
 - Restrict access to only the public IP addresses that you will use to transmit data in the Azure storage service.
 - Ensure no other public access is allowed in the Azure Storage service.